Massive IoT refers to the Internet of Things on an unprecedented scale.

 - Scalability: limited needs for critical IoT but essential for massive IoT

-- Security: an essential need for critical IoT and also crucial for massive IoT
+- Security: a necessary requirement for critical IoT and also crucial for massive IoT

 - Network latency: low latency is a must-have for critical IoT